The tracker · European Union

 EU Forced Labour Regulation

-A market prohibition on products made with forced labour at any stage of the supply chain, applying from December 2027.
+A market prohibition on products made with forced labour at any stage of the supply chain, coming into force in December 2027

 StatusPending